UweTrottmann/MovieTracker/README.md

 Branch structure
 ----------------

-The repository is made up of three main development branches: master (stable), beta and dev.
+The repository is made up of two main development branches: master (stable) and dev.

 * **master** has the latest stable code, its tags are released as the stable version.
 * **dev** includes the latest unstable code, no releases are made of it.